SantiSjp/monad-test/README.md

 ## 🪙 Token Monad - ERC20 Upgradeável

-### 📌 Visão Geral
+### 📌 Overview

-Token Monad é um contrato ERC20 upgradeável baseado em Solidity 0.8.28.
-Ele inclui funcionalidades adicionais como controle de acesso, pausabilidade, blacklist, staking e proteção contra reentrância.
-O contrato está preparado para ser atualizado no futuro sem perder os dados armazenados.
+Token Monad is an upgradeable ERC20 contract based on Solidity 0.8.28.
+It includes additional functionalities such as access control, pausability, blacklist, staking, and reentrancy protection.
+The contract is designed to be upgraded in the future without losing stored data.

-## ✅ Requisitos
+## ✅ Requirements

-Antes de configurar e rodar o projeto, certifique-se de ter os seguintes requisitos:
+Before setting up and running the project, ensure you have the following requirements:

-- **Node.js** (versão 16 ou superior) - Para execução do Hardhat e scripts de deploy.
+- **Node.js** (version 16 or higher) - Required for running Hardhat and deployment scripts.
-- **NPM ou Yarn** - Para gerenciar dependências do projeto.
+- **NPM or Yarn** - To manage project dependencies.
-- **Hardhat** - Framework para desenvolvimento de smart contracts.
+- **Hardhat** - Framework for smart contract development.
-- **Metamask ou outra carteira Web3** - Para interagir com o contrato.
+- **Metamask or another Web3 wallet** - To interact with the contract.
-- **Acesso a uma Testnet (Monad Testnet)** - Para implantar e testar o contrato.
+- **Access to a Testnet (Monad Testnet)** - To deploy and test the contract.
-- **Ambiente de desenvolvimento compatível** (VS Code recomendado) - Para editar e compilar contratos.
+- **A compatible development environment** (VS Code recommended) - For editing and compiling contracts.

-## ⚠️ Importante!!!
+## ⚠️ Important!!!

-- Crie uma cópia do arquivo hardhat.config.js.example e renomeie-o para hardhat.config.js
+- Create a copy of the hardhat.config.js.example file and rename it to hardhat.config.js.

-- E em seguida edite o arquivo hardhat.config.js com a chave privada da sua carteira para fazer o deploy.
+- Then, edit the hardhat.config.js file with your wallet's private key to deploy the contract.

-## ⚡ Funcionalidades
+## ⚡ Features

-### 🔹 ERC20 Upgradeável
+### 🔹 Upgradeable ERC20

-O token é implementado com ERC20Upgradeable da OpenZeppelin, permitindo upgrades sem perder dados do contrato.
+The token is implemented using OpenZeppelin’s ERC20Upgradeable, allowing upgrades without losing contract data.

-### 🔹 Controle de Acesso (Roles)
+### 🔹 Access Control (Roles)

-Utiliza AccessControlUpgradeable para gerenciar permissões:
+Uses AccessControlUpgradeable to manage permissions:

-DEFAULT_ADMIN_ROLE - Administrador geral.
+DEFAULT_ADMIN_ROLE - General administrator.

-MINTER_ROLE - Permissão para criar novos tokens.
+MINTER_ROLE - Permission to mint new tokens.

-### 🔹 Cap de Emissão
+### 🔹 Emission Cap

-Define um limite máximo de tokens (cap) que pode ser emitido.
+Defines a maximum token cap that can be minted.

-Impede que a emissão ultrapasse esse limite.
+Prevents minting beyond this limit.

-### 🔹 Transferências Protegidas
+### 🔹 Protected Transfers

-Blacklist: Bloqueia transferências de endereços considerados maliciosos.
+Blacklist: Blocks transfers from addresses deemed malicious.

-Pausabilidade: Permite ao administrador pausar transferências.
+Pausability: Allows the administrator to pause transfers.

-Registro de transações: Armazena o timestamp da última transação para cada conta.
+Transaction logging: Stores the timestamp of the last transaction for each account.

-### 🔹 Staking com Recompensas
+### 🔹 Staking with Rewards

-Os usuários podem travar tokens para receber 15% APY.
+Users can lock tokens to receive 15% APY.

-Tempo de staking é registrado no contrato.
+Staking time is recorded in the contract.

-Eventos emitidos para staking e unstaking.
+Events are emitted for staking and unstaking.

-### 🔹 Proteção contra Reentrância
+### 🔹 Reentrancy Protection

-Utiliza ReentrancyGuardUpgradeable para evitar ataques de reentrância.
+Uses ReentrancyGuardUpgradeable to prevent reentrancy attacks.

-## 🛠️ Como Alterar Nome e Valores do Token
+## 🛠️ How to Change Token Name and Values

-###  👉 Alterar Nome e Símbolo do Token
+###  👉 Change Token Name and Symbol

-Em scripts/deploy.ts, altere as variáveis name e symbol para os novos valores.
+Edit the variables name and symbol in scripts/deploy.ts:

 `const tokenName = "GMonad";`

 `const tokenSymbol = "GMD";`

-### 👉 Alterar Supply Inicial e Cap
+### 👉 Change Initial Supply and Cap

-Em scripts/deploy.ts, altere as variáveis initialSupply e cap para os novos valores.
+Edit the variables initialSupply and cap in scripts/deploy.ts:

 `const initialSupply = ethers.parseUnits("1000000", 18) // 1 milhão de tokens`

 `const cap = ethers.parseUnits("2000000", 18) // 2 milhões de tokens como limite`

-## 🛠️ Como Implantar o Contrato
+## 🛠️ How to Deploy the Contract

-### 1️- Instalar Dependências
+### 1️- Install Dependencies

 npm install

-### 2- Compilar o Contrato
+### 2- Compile the Contract

 npx hardhat compile

-### 3- Implantar na Rede Monad Testnet
+### 3- Deploy to Monad Testnet

 npx hardhat run scripts/deploy.ts --network monadTestnet

-## 📜 Licença
+## 📜 License

-Este projeto está licenciado sob a MIT License.
+This project is licensed under the MIT License.